-Sarah is an Immigration and Labour & Employment lawyer.
-Sarah assists a wide range of clientele with Canadian immigration issues, from individuals seeking temporary resident visas, study permits, work permits and permanent residency to large corporations seeking labour market impact assessments and work permits to hire temporary foreign workers.
-With a background in corporate law, she understands the importance of efficient business travel across international borders.
+Sarah is a Partner in our Halifax office with a practice specializing in immigration and employment law.
+Sarah provides strategic and practical advice to a wide range of clientele with Canadian immigration issues, from individuals seeking temporary resident visas, study permits, work permits and permanent residency, to corporations that require labour market impact assessments to hire temporary foreign workers.
+With extensive experience obtaining work permits under international agreements, such as CETA, NAFTA and GATS, Sarah supports employers seeking to recruit and retain international talent.

-Sarah is a member of the Canadian Bar Association, the Nova Scotia Barristers’ Society, the Canadian Association Counsel to Employers (CACE) and is the 2019/’20 Chair of the CBA-NS Citizenship and Immigration Section.
-She offers pro bono legal services to individuals through the Immigrant Services Association of Nova Scotia and the Centre for Entrepreneurship Education and Development.
-Sarah is engaged in her community; she was a partner in implementing the Halifax chapter of the Refugee Sponsorship Support Program and is also a member of the Prostate Cancer Canada Atlantic Region’s Advisory Council.
+Sarah is a member of the Canadian Bar Association, the Nova Scotia Barristers’ Society and the Canadian Association Counsel to Employers (CACE), and is the current Chair of the CBA-NS Citizenship and Immigration Section.
+Sarah is actively engaged in her community; she offers pro bono legal services to individuals through the Immigrant Services Association of Nova Scotia and was a partner in implementing the Halifax chapter of the Refugee Sponsorship Support Program.

 J.D., Dalhousie University (2012)